thenativeweb/temp--git/README.md

 # If you want to select which lines to add (yes, no, quit, all from here, none from here, edit, help)
 $ git add --patch <file>

+# Move the information that a file was deleted to the staging area
+$ git rm <file>

 # Commit changes from the staging area to the repository
 $ git commit